Conquistador: Colonization of the Caribbean, Mesoamerica, and South America

 Hernán Cortés, led an expedition (entrada) to Mexico, which included Pedro de Alvarado and Bernardino Vázquez de Tapia.
 The Spanish campaign against the Aztec Empire had its final victory on 13 August 1521, when a coalition army of Spanish forces and native Tlaxcalan warriors led by Cortés and Xicotencatl the Younger captured the emperor Cuauhtemoc and Tenochtitlan, the capital of the Aztec Empire.
 The fall of Tenochtitlan marks the beginning of Spanish rule in central Mexico, and they established their capital of Mexico City on the ruins of Tenochtitlan.
 The Spanish conquest of the Aztec Empire was one of the most significant events in world history.

 In 1516, Juan Díaz de Solís, discovered the estuary formed by the confluence of the Uruguay River and the Paraná River.

 In 1517, Francisco Hernández de Córdoba sailed from Cuba in search of slaves along the coast of Yucatán.
 The expedition returned to Cuba to report on the discovery of this new land.

-Diego Velázquez de Cuéllar, Spanish conqueror of Cuba.

 After receiving notice from Juan de Grijalva of gold in the area of what is now Tabasco, the governor of Cuba, Diego de Velasquez, sent a larger force than had previously sailed, and appointed Cortés as Captain-General of the Armada.
 Cortés then applied all of his funds, mortgaged his estates and borrowed from merchants and friends to outfit his ships.
 Velásquez may have contributed to the effort, but the government of Spain offered no financial support.

 Pedro Arias Dávila, Governor of the Island La Española was descended from a converso's family.
-In 1519 Dávila founded Darién, then in 1524 he founded Panama City and moved his capital there laying the basis for the exploration of South America's west coast and the subsequent conquest of Peru.
-Dávila was a soldier in wars against Moors at Granada in Spain, and in North Africa, under Pedro Navarro intervening in the Conquest of Oran.
+In 1519, Dávila founded Darién.
+Then in 1524, he founded Panama City and moved his capital there, laying the basis for the exploration of South America's west coast and the subsequent conquest of Peru.
+Dávila was a soldier in wars against Moors at Granada in Spain, and in North Africa, under Pedro Navarro intervening in the conquest of Oran.
 At the age of nearly seventy years he was made commander in 1514 by Ferdinand of the largest Spanish expedition.